dansieg422000/brighte/README.md

     It is a good practice to keep the Controller clean and put the complex queries inside the Repository.
     [DeliverRepository]

  Note: The code is fully functional.
-You can find the 3rd party api logic in the ApiService.php
+You can find the 3rd party api logic in the ApiService.php.
+Since no instruction
+    provided for personalDelivery, I just output the data.
+For the email campaign, it will show the message "Email campaign is successful".